tmshort/sno/README.md

 # SNO

-This is a set of script to set up SNO (Single Node Openshift) in a VM.
+This is a set of scripts to set up SNO (Single Node Openshift) in a VM.

 ## Requirements